masak/strangelyconsistent-blog-posts/perl6-is-now-half-as-old-as-perl.markdown

 For years I wouldn't go near that question.
 Just working along, head looking down at the current sub-projects, making Perl 6 more useful to myself and hoping that was enough.
 But my recent visit to FOSDEM made me realize that some kind of production release is actually within reach &mdash; say, a few years away &mdash; and a focused effort to reach a releasable state by some criteria would be highly useful for us and for others.

-So here are my for criteria.
+So here are my four criteria.
 This is what Perl 6 needs to be ready for the world.

 * **Features**.
 Slightly simplified, this is what we've been working on since the Pugs days.
 [We are doing well](http://perl6.org/compilers/features) on features.
 There's not much I feel is missing nowadays from the core language.
 It's a pleasant language to use and to express thoughts in.
 There are bugs, sure, but with each month that passes, those bugs are becoming less frequent and less serious.